datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-2.3/edge-stack-3.1.md

    in previous version of $productName$ and does not require the complex migration steps that the migration from 1.x tto 2.x required.

-   Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster.
+   Before installing $productName$ $version$ itself, you need to update the CRDs in your cluster; Helm will not do this for you.
 This is mandatory during any upgrade of $productName$.

    ```
    kubectl apply -f https://app.getambassador.io/yaml/edge-stack/$version$/aes-crds.yaml